Businessman Sachel Kungebeharry's mother begs kidnappers: Give me back my son

 To her son, Hansranah said: "Come home if you can, son.
 We love you."

-However, she said the day after he was taken away, the family received a call with the $500,000 demanded for her son's safe return and for the police and media to be kept out.
+She said the day after he was taken away, the family received a call with the $500,000 demand for her son's safe return, and for the police and media to be kept out.

-After receiving voice notes of Kungebeharry, as proof of life, Hansranah said the family sold several vehicles in her son's possession in order to raise the $500,000 demanded by the kidnappers.
-She said the ransom was paid close to midnight on Sunday.
+After receiving voice notes of Kungebeharry, as proof of life, Hansranah said the family sold several vehicles in her son's possession and other belongings in order to raise the $500,000 demanded and the ransom was paid close to midnight on Sunday.

 She said her son was not released after the money was dropped off and the kidnappers have stopped contacting the family.
-She and her other relatives do not know if Kungebeharry is even alive still as the last proof of life, were the voice-notes sent to the family before the ransom was paid.
+She and her other relatives do not know if Kungebeharry is even alive, as the last proof of life was the voicenotes sent before the ransom was paid.

-Regarding the arrest of the three Central Division police officers, Hansranah said she believes there are other accomplices still out and about and this has led her to fear for her family's safety.
-For this reason, she begged the police to institute regular patrols in the area where she lives.
+On the arrest of the three Central Division police officers, Hansranah said she believes there are other accomplices still out and about, and this has led her to fear for her family's safety.
+For this reason, she begged the police for regular patrols in the area where she lives.

-Two days after the incident, the Police Service said in a release that it was treating the incident "seriously" and had launched a "comprehensive" investigation.
+Two days after the incident, the Police Service said in a release that it was treating the kidnapping "seriously" and had launched a "comprehensive" investigation.

 On October 1, investigators impounded a marked police car from the Caroni Police Station which they suspect was used in the kidnapping.